thurmda/Compair/README.md

 Compair is a cli that will take screen shots of webpages and compare them to a previous baseline.
 This can be incredibly useful when run as part of a continous intergration system.
+Compair will exit with a non-zero exit code when a comparison does not match a baseline otherwise it will exit with 0.
+It was designed to be used with Jenkins so that modifications to CSS or HTML that unintentionaly change a design could be caught imediately.
 It can also speed your development of a responsive design layout.

 ## Install
     git clone git@bitbucket.org:thurmda/compair.git